A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The case of prescribed path: sliding inside a channel

-The first problem we formulate in the context of our model is motion inside a frictionless pipe or channel.
-We place our robot inside a curved channel fitting exactly its body, assuming there is no contact friction between the walls of the channel and the robot itself.
-We model such a setting by imposing the external constraint
+The first problem we consider is motion along a prescribed path.
+We place our robot model inside a curved channel fitting exactly its body, and we assume that there are no friction forces exerted by the walls of the channel.
+We model such a setting by imposing the external (holonomic) constraint

-where the equation $\phi^{\Gamma} \!=0$ defines (we assume, globally) the curve $\Gam$ which we interpret as the central line of the channel.
-There is no loss of generality in assuming $|\nabla \phi^{\Gamma}|=1$.
+where the equation $\phi_{\Gamma} =0$ defines (we assume, globally) the curve $\Gam$ which we interpret as the central line of the channel.
+There is no loss of generality in assuming $|\nabla \phi_{\Gamma}|=1$.

-\subsection{Derivation of the Equations of Motion}
+\subsection{Derivation of the equations of motion}

-We derive the equations of motion through Hamilton's Principle, adding to (\ref{lag}) an external reactive potential $-\tilde{f}\phi^{\Gamma} \! (\R)$, where $\tilde{f}=\tilde{f}(s,t)$ is the Lagrange multiplier enforcing (\ref{hol}).
+We derive the equations of motion through Hamilton's Principle, adding to (\ref{lag}) an external reactive potential $-f\phi_{\Gamma} \! (\R)$, where $f=f(s,t)$ is the Lagrange multiplier enforcing (\ref{hol}).
 A solution $(\R,\theta)$ must satisfy